Trapezia rufopunctata: Description

 Trapezia rufopunctata, also known as the commensal crab, can reach the size of about 5 cm in width.
-They are considered true crabs, with 4 walking legs and a pair of proportionally large and long, flattened clawed legs (chelipeds).
-The trapezoidal carapace has a unique mottled pattern, with around 100 to 200 reddish or orange spots on a white or pink background, earning it the common name of the “rust spotted guard crab”.
+They are considered true crabs, with 4 pairs of walking legs and a pair of proportionally large and long, flattened clawed legs (chelipeds).

+The trapezoidal carapace has a unique mottled pattern, with around 100 to 200 reddish or orange spots on a white or pink background, earning it the common name of the “rust spotted guard crab.”
 Their appearance is believed to help it camouflage within the colorful corals in which it resides.
 Its eyes, however, are a contrasting shade of green.
-Trapezia rufopunctata use drag powered swimming to move around.
+Trapezia rufopunctata uses drag-powered swimming to move around.
 This guard crab, similar to other members of the family, lives symbiotically in association with corals.

 Behaviorally, this species avoids confrontation, quickly retreating into coral branches when approached while holding its claws up defensively.

 These crabs are gonochoric and their mating behavior includes a precopulatory courting ritual which is often instigated through olfactory or tactile cues.
-They reproduce sexually and the resulting fertilized eggs are carried by the female, and the mating pair often occupy the same coral colony together afterwards.
-The eggs hatch into planktonic larvae before growing into the distinctive aforementioned adult characteristics.
+They reproduce sexually, and the resulting fertilized eggs are carried by the female.
+The mating pair typically occupies the same coral colony together afterward.
+The eggs hatch into planktonic larvae before growing into the distinctive, aforementioned adult characteristics.